 The collection interprets the gritty backdrops of railways, tunnels, factories, workshops and warehouses.
 Materials so prevalent that they make a huge impact.
 Surfaces - cracked paving stones and brick blocks make up the crumbling industrial landscape while the massive tidal River Thames splits the city in two, and new reflective glass towers begin to dominate the skyline.

-Industrial Landscape is Tom Dixon’s first carpet collection comprising tiles and broadloom and on this, he elaborates: "I am obviously very interested in the materiality, and the carpet in itself is an extraordinary thing when you see the tufting process and the selection of the yarn.
-But, I am interested beyond the material and the kind of impact it has on the architectural perspectives.
+Industrial Landscape is Tom Dixon's first carpet collection comprising tiles and broadloom and on this, he elaborates: "I'm obviously very interested in the materiality, and the carpet in itself is an extraordinary thing when you see the tufting process and the selection of the yarn.
+But, I'm interested beyond the material and the kind of impact it has on the architectural perspectives.
 Colour is a very powerful thing as is pattern, particularly when you use it in large expanses as you do with a contract carpet."

-The collection features seven designs available as carpet tiles and broadloom that transform into different expressions reinterpreting the rough, raw everyday surfaces of the London cityscape that is so familiar to Tom Dixon.
-Tiles and broadloom can be mixed or combined with other ege collections to get a truly unique flooring solution for one room or projects with several spaces.
+The collection features seven designs available as carpet tiles and broadloom that transform into different expressions reinterpreting the rough, raw everyday surfaces of the London cityscape that's so familiar to Tom Dixon.
+Tiles and broadloom can be mixed or combined with other collections to get a truly unique flooring solution for one room or projects with several spaces.

 All carpet tiles have the patented Ecotrust felt backing.
 An innovative production technique turns used water bottles into a soft, yet strong and highly durable PET felt that also holds great acoustic performance.
-Combined with the Highline 1100 face quality that is made of regenerable ECONYL® yarns produced from used fishing nets, the product is 100% green.
-The tiles have achieved a Cradle to Cradle Certificate.
+Combined with the Highline 1100 face quality that's made of regenerable yarn produced from used fishing nets, the product is 100% green.
+The collection has achieved a Cradle to Cradle certificate.

 The marks of travel with crossing tracks, networks and connections.